tebby24/cringe-chinese-anki-card-format/README.md

 # cringe-chinese-anki-card-format

-I am not a frontend "developer" so please forgive me idk how to write html *~*
+I am not a frontend "developer" so please forgive me idk how to write html O_o

 I don't think theres any standard way to share your card templates other than sharing a whole deck, so you can just copy the code into your own card.